ethersphere/price-oracle/README.md

 ## Go-bindings

 The go bindings are automatically generated on every release git tag and the pushed to the [ethersphere/go-price-oracle-abi](https://github.com/ethersphere/go-price-oracle-abi) repository.

+To release a new stable version do the following.
+For example, to release v0.2.0, execute the following command: git tag v0.4.0 && git push origin v0.2.0.